whglamrock/leetcode_series/readme.md

 ##### Union Find
+* A typical question that is best/easiest to be solved with union find: [lc261.
+Graph Valid Tree](https://leetcode.com/problems/graph-valid-tree/)

 ##### Graph
 some of the questions under this topic are actually covered by topology sort & union find. so only list few typical ones here
 * For Euler path algorithm: [lc332.
 Reconstruct Itinerary](https://leetcode.com/problems/reconstruct-itinerary/)
 * "union find alike" graph question: [lc399.
 Evaluate Division](https://leetcode.com/problems/evaluate-division/)

+#### DFS/BFS
+most of the DFS questions can also be solved with BFS
+* Textbook question that must be remembered and also be used as template: [lc200.
+Number of Islands](https://leetcode.com/problems/number-of-islands/)
+* Questions that can also be solved with union find: [lc947.
+Most Stones Removed with Same Row or Column](https://leetcode.com/problems/most-stones-removed-with-same-row-or-column/), [lc924.
+Minimize Malware Spread](https://leetcode.com/problems/minimize-malware-spread/)

+#### Greedy
+* A hard, graph related greedy question that needs solid proof: [lc765.
+Couples Holding Hands](https://leetcode.com/problems/couples-holding-hands/)

 ##### Two pointers